Best Portable Table Saws for Contractors and Jobsite Work (2026) | Tool Advisor Pro

 What You’ll Also Need

-- DEWALT DWX726 Rolling Miter Saw Stand ($130-$160): If purchasing the Skilsaw SPT70WT-22 (no stand included) or upgrading from the included SKIL stand, a rolling stand with quick-mount system is necessary for safe table saw use off the ground on rough terrain.
+• Rolling Jobsite Stand ($130-$160): If purchasing the Skilsaw SPT70WT-22 (no stand included) or upgrading from the included SKIL stand, a rolling stand with quick-mount system is necessary for safe table saw use off the ground on rough terrain.
+The DeWalt DWX726 and Bosch T4B are the two most commonly specified aftermarket stands.
+Search: “rolling jobsite table saw stand,” “DeWalt DWX726 rolling stand.”
 Check price on Amazon →

 Sources